nilimeshpatra/evergogreen/README.md

 ## testing

-Additionally you can use Postman Desktop Client for testing API.
+For testing the API you can use the [Postman](https://postman.com) platform.